appnexus/logistic-regression-L1/README.md

 Logistic Regression with L1 Penalty
 ======================================
-This class implements L1 (Lasso) regularization using coordinate descent to achieve sparse solutions.
+This class implements L1 (Lasso) regularization on Logistic Regression using coordinate descent to achieve sparse solutions.
 It allows for both in-memory inputs and data that lives in a PySpark RDD.
+This implementation is meant to be used for large datasets.
+For small datasets, scikit-learn is sufficient.

 ### Mathematical Formulation
 This method is formulated as the minimization of the concave function f.
 We can write this as the optimization problem like so:
 ![Max Eqn] (./images/logit_max.gif)

+where the probabilities are defined by the logistic function:
+![Prob Eqn] (./images/logit_prob.gif)

 The ith index denotes a set of observations with the same x_i, but with m_i occurrences of this observation, and y_i trials that result in a "success."
-The objective is to find the optimal beta cofficients to miminize the negative log likelihood.
+The objective is to find the optimal beta cofficients to minimize the negative log likelihood.

 The technique that is utilized is described in section 3 of ["Regularization Paths for Generalized Linear Models via Coordinate Descent"](http://web.stanford.edu/~hastie/Papers/glmnet.pdf).